-A Quick Introduction To File Formats & Metadata
+Audio – File Formats & Metadata Explained

-FLAC, ALAC, AIFF aka ‘lossless’
+- FLAC, ALAC, AIFF aka ‘lossless.’

-MP3 & AAC aka ‘lossy’
+- MP3 & AAC aka ‘lossy.’

-We suggest all but our most advanced users will benefit avoiding WAV uploads for the following reasons:
+We suggest all but our most advanced users will benefit from avoiding WAV uploads for the following reasons:

 WAV files can not hold artwork

-Byta supports WAV as a download format (with embedded metadata), ensuring compliance with broadcast submission standards including the BBC’s own guidelines.
+iTunes doesn’t read or write WAV metadata and saves any local changes, confusing what the files have embedded in them.
+Byta supports WAV as a download format (with embedded metadata), ensuring compliance with broadcast submission standards, including the BBC’s guidelines.

-Working with lossless audio?
+Are you working with lossless audio?

 When you need to work with lossless audio we suggest using FLAC or ALAC (Apple Lossless) formats.
 Both have easily editable metadata, holding artwork and offering much smaller file sizes without sacrificing audio quality.